PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

 There is a way to append string with with tuple likesyntax
 * String + (str1[:5]+'...')
 How do we make a dynamic rule engine?
+* Is it like asking for machine learning or fixed variable but dynamic value